Healthy homemade alternatives to crisps

 If you have a windfall of apples and need a bit of a break from crumbles, these are an ideal way to work through the bumper crop.
 They’re a great way to help children eat more fruit and veg and always prove popular in a lunchbox.
 Made using only three ingredients, they’re virtually fat free, and a good source of vitamin C, too.

 Kale chips are one of the most popular alternatives to potato crisps, and with good reason.
-This leafy green is packed with vitamins A and C and also provides us with dietary fibre – find out more about its health and beauty benefits here.
-To make your own kale chips, simply dab with rapeseed oil, sprinkle with sea salt and bake in the oven until crisp – delicious!
+This leafy green is packed with vitamins A and C and also provides us with dietary fibre.
+What’s more you can make your own in less than 10 minutes!